Sophist-UK/Tranzakt/src/core/app/Console/ReadMe.md

 # The `Console` Directory
-The `core/app/Console` directory contains all of the custom Artisan commands for Transakt runtime.
+The `core/app/Console` directory contains all of the custom Artisan commands for Transakt Runtime.
 A matching `admin/app/Console` directory contains similar Artisan commands for Transakt Development.

 These commands may be generated using the `make:command` Artisan command.